 The blast furnace was invented over 150 years ago.

-Consider the process of metallurgical extraction, scaled up for commercialization over 150 years ago and still used today.
-The blast furnace.
 Toxic, inefficient, and wasteful, with a high environmental impact polluting water, air, and soil.
 Trucks drive in the coal and iron oxide, and they drive out with steel.
 The air is black and the people choke.
 We have a better way.

 The solution for converting dirt into metal.